 Enmusubi means marriage or as in this case “marriage ties”.
 Kawagoe Hikawa Shrine is renowned for bestowing blessings in matters related to family fulfillment, perfect match couples and, as you might have guessed, marriage!
 People who are looking to meet a partner and / or to have a good marriage come to this shrine for a blessing.

 I usually recommend visiting on August 7th which is when Kawagoe Hikawa Shrine celebrate their Tanabata festival too.
 (Some places celebrate on July 7th).
 During this time you can also see beautiful colour strips on bamboo displays.
-However, the shrine has suggested they may not have the wind chimes still up at that time.
+However, it is not yet known if they will also go ahead with the Tanabata Festival.
+Only time will tell.

 Address: 2-11-3 Miyashitamachi, Kawagoe, Saitama 350-0052